ElasticEmail/elasticemail-go/docs/EmailValidationResult.md

 `func (o *EmailValidationResult) HasResult() bool`

 HasResult returns a boolean if a field has been set.

+### GetPredictedScore

+`func (o *EmailValidationResult) GetPredictedScore() float32`

+GetPredictedScore returns the PredictedScore field if non-nil, zero value otherwise.

+### GetPredictedScoreOk

+`func (o *EmailValidationResult) GetPredictedScoreOk() (*float32, bool)`

+GetPredictedScoreOk returns a tuple with the PredictedScore field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPredictedScore

+`func (o *EmailValidationResult) SetPredictedScore(v float32)`

+SetPredictedScore sets PredictedScore field to given value.

+### HasPredictedScore

+`func (o *EmailValidationResult) HasPredictedScore() bool`

+HasPredictedScore returns a boolean if a field has been set.

+### GetPredictedStatus

+`func (o *EmailValidationResult) GetPredictedStatus() EmailPredictedValidationStatus`

+GetPredictedStatus returns the PredictedStatus field if non-nil, zero value otherwise.

+### GetPredictedStatusOk

+`func (o *EmailValidationResult) GetPredictedStatusOk() (*EmailPredictedValidationStatus, bool)`

+GetPredictedStatusOk returns a tuple with the PredictedStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPredictedStatus

+`func (o *EmailValidationResult) SetPredictedStatus(v EmailPredictedValidationStatus)`

+SetPredictedStatus sets PredictedStatus field to given value.

+### HasPredictedStatus

+`func (o *EmailValidationResult) HasPredictedStatus() bool`

+HasPredictedStatus returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)